 It became much more difficult, after that, when asked how many children I had, to say, “Three—two boys and a girl.”

 What became much more clear is that the saying, “Time heals all wounds” is a bunch of bunk.
-I thought my wounds had somewhat healed, but I learned a birth mom truth that there are some losses that are never far, no matter how much time has passed.
+I thought my wounds as a birth mom had somewhat healed, but I learned a birth mom truth that some losses are never far, no matter how much time has passed.